 The Fellow must produce two scholarly works (either paper submitted for peer review publication, or book chapter) in each year of Fellowship.
-In addition, in order to graduate from the Fellowship program, the Fellow must complete an ASOPRS thesis and submit to the ASOPRS education committee by May 1st of the graduating year.

 Each of these requirements will teach the Fellow about the topic involved.
 There is no better evaluation than peer-review, which will occur when papers are submitted for publication.